Socotra The Galápagos of the Indian Ocean

 Trade Routes: Socotra was part of the Frankincense Trail, and traders from India, Egypt, and Rome visited its shores.

-Why Visit the Socotra The Galápagos of the Indian Ocean?
+What is the best time to visit Socotra The Galápagos of the Indian Ocean?

 The ideal time to visit is between October and April when the weather is pleasant, and the landscape is lush.
 Avoid May to September, when monsoon winds and heat can make travel difficult.